denysdovhan/smart-home/README.md

 [![GitHub Stars][stars-img]][github-url]
 [![Twitter Followers][twitter-img]][twitter-url]

-This is my personal Home Assistant configuration, awakening my home with automations.
+This is my personal smart-home configuration, awakening my home with services and tools.
 I hope this will help you inspire on the way to built your own smart home.

 [**Read the documentation**](https://denysdovhan.com/smart-home)